 The Internet has undeniably made reputation management much more difficult and complex.
 However, it has also provided amazing new tools for engagement that companies are using to connect with customers and to protect themselves, like never before.
 No enterprise wants to have a negative story written about it, or to have that story be the first thing people see when they do a Google search of the company.
 Thus, having a plan for mitigating such instances ready and in place is vital.
 Whether the strategy is removing negative links from the Internet or pushing down negative stories with more popular, positive search results, your company needs to anticipate hazards and not just react to them.
 Have a reputation management company ready to act on your behalf, and let their experts handle the chaos for you!

-- What is the best way to remove negative content from the internet?
+What is the best way to remove negative information from the internet?

 With the advent of the internet and its accessible nature, many previously harmless and transitory events became a lot more problematic.
 Something as insignificant as an innocent joke or an inappropriate remark can remain online forever, only to be discovered much later and wrongly interpreted without context.
 Negative content links that appear when you or your company name is typed in search engines must be addressed.